OpenNLPLab/Tnn/README.md

 bash script_alm.sh
 ```

 You should change data_dir to preprocessed data.
+If you are using a slurm cluster, please add `--distributed-port $PORT` to fairseq-train's parameter.